 A: The Visitors Center produces a self-guided historical walking map of Downtown Ventura.
-Stop by the Visitors Center to receive a copy at 101 S. California St. (corner of Santa Clara St.) Additionally, the City of Ventura offers a variety of tours throughout the year, usually on Saturdays and weekends.
+Stop by the Visitors Center to pick up your free copy (101 S. California Street and the corner of Santa Clara and California streets).
+Additionally, the City of Ventura offers a variety of tours throughout the year, usually on Saturdays and weekends.
 Please refer to our website calendar of events or call the Visitors Center to receive the current listing.

 Q: How can I find out about any Special Events happening during my visit?

-A: Please refer to the website's year-long Calendar of Events.
-Also, you can call the Visitors Center the week you are coming for a current update.
+A: Please refer to our website’s year-long Calendar of Events. https://visitventuraca.com/events/ Also, you can call the Visitors Center the week you are coming for a current update.
+(805-648-2075)